Kodlak15/Kodlak15/README.md

-- 👋 Hi, I’m @Kodlak15 aka Cody Stanley
+- 👋 Hi, I’m @Kodlak15 aka Cody Stanley.
 - 👀 I’m interested in GIS, automation, web scraping, data science, data analysis, data visualization, data engineering, and machine learning.
+I am particularly interested in the applications of these fields to the Earth and Atmospheric sciences.
 - 🌱 I’m currently learning a little bit of everything!
 I currently spend the vast majority of my time working with Python, but I have also spend time learning R, SQL, and SAS.
 - 💞️ I’m looking to collaborate on machine learning and other data oriented projects.
 - 📫 How to reach me: stanlcod15@gmail.com